 Is hyaluronic acid injection painful?

-Although hyaluronic acid preparations also include anaesthetics that can relieve the pain during the procedure, you may have a little pain in the injection area during the administration of the filler.
-Anaesthetic creams are used to help reduce the pain in the injection area.
-Local anaetshesia can be applied for lip and deep wrinkle injections that may be associated with more pain.
+Although hyaluronic acid preparations also include anesthetics that can relieve the pain during the procedure, you may have a little pain in the injection area during the administration of the filler.
+Anesthetic creams are used to help reduce the pain in the injection area.
+Local anesthesia can be applied for lip and deep wrinkle injections that may be associated with more pain.